 All you need to know about Scallops

-Maine’s drag season is determined each year but basically it lasts between 55 and 70 days (depending on the area) that can occur between December 1 and April 15.
+Maine’s scallop season is determined each year but basically it lasts between 50 and 70 days (depending on the area) that can occur between December 1 and April 15.
 Draggers can fish any open day and are limited to either 15 gallons (roughly 135 pounds) or 10 gallons (90 pounds) depending on fishing area.
 They bring in over 95% of Maine scallops.
 We have a very small dive fishery, but please keep in mind the vast majority of scallops labeled "diver scallops" are actually mislabeled drag-caught scallops from the federal fishery.

-95 percent of the quota is allocated to the DAS (Days at Sea) – vessels.
-Their allocation comes in the form of a certain number of days they’re allowed to fish, plus a certain number of trips into productive access areas.
-When fishing in open areas their travel time counts against the amount of time they’re allowed to fish, so they tend to stay out on long trips – if it takes 20 hours to steam to a spot, they want to stay there a while before steaming back.
+95 percent of US sea scallops come from trip boats, meaning they stay out on long trips.
 They can fish in any open area at any time throughout the year and can take as many pounds as they want.
 If they’re fishing in an access area they’re limited to 18,000 pounds.
-While fishing they store their catch in cloth bags buried in ice, which melts and can soak into the scallops.
+While fishing they store their catch in cloth bags buried in ice, which melts and soaks into the scallops.
 They sometimes bring in tens of thousands of pounds from one trip and since those trips can be longer than a week, "fresh off the boat" doesn't always mean fresh.

 Theoretically, a dry scallop is one that hasn’t been soaked in chemicals like sodium tripolyphosphate.
 But, as with the term “diver scallop”, no one actually polices who uses this term, so it’s abused so often as to be essentially meaningless.
 I’ve seen “dry scallops” that have clearly been soaked in chemicals, and I’ve heard of companies who call a scallop “dry” as long as it’s soaked for just a few hours as opposed to 24 hours or longer.
 Also, it’s important to remember that if you’re buying scallops from trip boats, they’ve been sitting on ice, absorbing water over the course of the trip.